amartyasom14/SQL-Project/README.md

 ## Background

 When I started exploring DA roles, I kept running into vague advice about what to learn.
-This project came from wanting a data-driven answer — not opinions.
+This project came from wanting a data-driven answer, not opinions.
 I pulled job posting data into PostgreSQL and wrote queries to find which skills appear most often, which ones pay the most, and where those two sets overlap.

 ---